Yongmin-Yoo/Yongmin-Yoo.github.io/_pages/about.md

 <h2>💡News</h2>

+- **Apr 2026**
+  Paper accepted at <a href="https://2026.aclweb.org/">ACL 2026</a> *PatentMind: A multi-aspect reasoning graph for patent similarity evaluation*

+- **Apr 2026**
+  Paper accepted at <a href="https://2026.aclweb.org/">ACL 2026</a> *FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions*

 - **Nov 2025**
-  Paper accepted at <a href="https://2025.emnlp.org/">EMNLP 2025</a> Main Conference: *PatentScore: Multi-dimensional Evaluation of LLM-Generated Patent Claims*
+  Paper accepted at <a href="https://2025.emnlp.org/">EMNLP 2025</a> *PatentScore: Multi-dimensional Evaluation of LLM-Generated Patent Claims*

 - **Feb 2024**
   Started Ph.D. program in the School of Computing at <a href="https://www.mq.edu.au/">Macquarie University</a>